 - (a) Show that for a symmetric continuous random variable with strictly positive PDF the MAD is half the interquartile range.
-(The point of requiring a strictly positive PDF is that this makes all the quantiles unique and distinct. - (b) Calculate the MAD for the standard normal distribution. - (c) Calculate the MAD for the standard Cauchy distribution. - (d) Calculate the MAD for the data in Problem 1-1. - 1-4.
+(The point of requiring a strictly positive PDF is that this makes all the quantiles unique and distinct. - (b) Calculate the MAD for the standard normal distribution. - (c) Calculate the MAD for the standard Cauchy distribution. - (d) Calculate the MAD for the data in Problem 1-1.
+(Warning: there is a mad function in R but it only calculates the MAD if the optional argument constant = 1 is supplied; by default it does something else.) - 1-4.
 Show that if X_1, \ldots, X_n are IID $Gam(\alpha, \lambda)$, then has the $\operatorname{Gam}(n\alpha, n\lambda)$ distribution.
 Hint: use the addition rule for the gamma distribution and the change-of-variable formula for the change-of-variable $x \mapsto x/n$.